Digital client experiences as a competitive advantage

 While these share some traits with B2B microsites, they are actually much different.
 B2C microsites are temporary, promotional, and often have some specially-developed functionality like an app or game for consumers to enjoy.
 The B2B microsites being discussed in this guide are more like a portal or intranet site.
 They are more similar to communications that would otherwise be done via emails, links, decks, videos, and other PDFs.

-The notion of what a digital client experience can be is quite broad.
-While microsites are flexible enough to assist in a lot of aspects of the client journey, there are a handful of personalized opportunities where they are most commonly employed.
+The notion of what a client experience can be is quite broad.
+While microsites are flexible enough to assist in a lot of aspects of the client experience journey, there are a handful of personalized opportunities where they are most commonly employed.

 Strict guidelines have been set for a proposal by the RFP, so you’re looking for a way to supplement the experience around the RFP to call attention to the most important compelling information—which can otherwise be easily buried in so many pages within the proposal.